 “My partner is scary.
 I’m afraid to be at home.
 I just need some peace.”

 “I see.
 Can you give me an example?”

 [After a longish pause] ….
 “He threw a plate at me.”

 “Oh, uh…. probably about four or five years ago.”

 C-patterns may bring past memories into the present, where memories recalled in current speech are stated as if they are happening now.
 They may function to exclude self-responsibility in past events.
-They may appear to recall too much information, describe past events with imaged memory (use of rich images to convey the past) and connotative memory (rich language), and may reconstruct memories inappropriately, blending disparate episodes into one super-episode which is centered on a particularly intense feeling .
+They may appear to recall too much information, describe past events with imaged memory (use of rich images to convey the past) and connotative memory (rich language), and may reconstruct memories inappropriately, blending unrelated episodes into one super-episode which is connected by a particularly intense feeling.